Skip to main content

 In addition to the four 24-page books, the set comes with envelopes for mailing and a record card to keep track of when to send each book.
 Book 1 Discovering Permission to Grieve; Book 2 Discovering Significance; Book 3 Discovering Comfort; Book 4 Discovering Understanding; This is a great way to let a friend or loved one know they are in your thoughts long after the funeral flowers have faded.

-Doug Manning also has a follow up book entitled Grief’s Second Mike, Beyond the First Year.
+Doug Manning also has a follow up book entitled Grief’s Second Mile, Beyond the First Year.

 Stand in the Gap also recommends gifting new widows (or use it as a resource for your widow small groups) Donna S. Thomas’s Journal, Hope for Today and Tomorrow.